-Whether you’re trying to expose a con artist or catch a cheating partner, you can rely on tech-advanced people search sites.
+If you’re trying to expose a con artist, you can rely on tech-advanced people search sites.
 Web-based people search engines like ClickSearch can help you efficiently acquire valuable information just by typing in someone’s first and last name.
 Some modern platforms even offer reverse address search, reverse phone lookup, or reverse image search.

 What are Con Artists?